Journal of Travel Research

 - Manuscripts are submitted as two files: The cover page and the manuscript body.

 - The cover page should include the manuscript title, ALL authors’ name, position, affiliation, address, telephone numbers, fax numbers, e-mail addresses, and any acknowledgements.
+Please use title case when entering the article title into the submission form.

 - The manuscript file should contain the title, abstract, 4 to 5 keywords, text, appendices, notes, references, each table, and each figure.